- Incidence of nerve injury after regional or neuraxial anaesthesia is difficult to establish, owing to:

 - Difficulty differentiating between RA-associated nerve injury and other causes e.g. positioning, surgical trauma

-- Post-operative neurological symptoms, i.e. persistent paraesthesia, can occur in up to 15% but rarely goes on to because a permanent injury
+- Post-operative neurological symptoms, i.e. persistent paraesthesia, occur in 8 - 15% but rarely goes on to because a permanent injury

 - By 4-6 weeks: <5% still affected